-Serum creatinine safety measurements will be made yearly and eGFR calculated in participants in the metformin arm who are taking study metformin.
+Serum creatinine safety measurements will be made yearly and eGFR calculated in participants in the metformin arm who are taking study metformin, and beginning in DPPOS Year 19, an additional mid-year serum creatinine is obtained either locally or at the central laboratory.
 Metformin is not known to cause renal insufficiency.
 However, it is associated with an increased risk for lactic acidosis if used in persons with reduced kidney function.
-Metformin is contraindicated in those with eGFR <30 mL/minute/1.73 m2, and should be used with caution and reviewed in those with eGFR ≥30 and <45 mL/minute/1.73 m2.
+Metformin is contraindicated in those with eGFR <30 mL/minute/1.73 m2, and should be used with caution and reviewed in those with eGFR $\geq$ 30 and <45 mL/minute/1.73 m2.
 If eGFR levels are <30 mL/minute/1.73 m2, study-supplied metformin will be discontinued permanently.
-For participants who have an eGFR ≥30 and <45 mL/minute/1.73 m2, the local PI can elect to continue metformin or stop it based on clinical judgment that takes into account the cause of renal dysfunction, anticipated clinical course and other factors.
+For participants who have an eGFR $\geq$ 30 and <45 mL/minute/1.73 m2, the local PI can elect to continue metformin or stop it based on clinical judgment that takes into account the cause of renal dysfunction, anticipated clinical course and other factors.
 An interim serum creatinine measurement and calculated eGFR can be requested for safety monitoring.